Dupixent CTCLNEW MDL

 AI Litigation Note

-EPA News Release regulatory on Mar 4 for 1,4-Dioxane.
+EPA regulatory on May 2 for 1,4-Dioxane.
 Regulatory developments can change intake posture and motion practice quickly.

 RegulatoryEPA